rune59/Rainydays-cms-ca/README.md

 - [Acknowledgments](#acknowledgments)

 # Description
 The website is made for a fictional company called Rainydays.
-The customer segment is young people who are physically active and like to travel in nature in all kinds of weather.
+They sell sportswear and rainwear.The customer segment is young people who are physically active and like to travel in nature in all kinds of weather.

 [Back To The Top](#project-name)